šš Part 1: Introduction ā When I First Noticed the River

 The defensive kind.

-- The Tale of the Bottle and the Dog: A Story of Karma and Dharma
+- The Transformation of a Caterpillar: A Story of Dharma and Karma

 Ego likes rocks.